Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 After enjoying refreshments and Welsh cakes in one of seven Victorian and Edwardian arcades we’ll head out to Cardiff Bay.
 ‘The Bay’s industrial heritage is rich and complex, stemming from its role as one of the major coal exporting ports in the World.
 The area has now developed as a vibrant, multicultural community, transforming it into Europe’s largest waterfront development with the creation of a freshwater lake.
 We will visit The Senedd, home of the Welsh Parliament and hear how Wales became a devolved nation in 1997.

 This evening, we will take a trip west to the village of Skewen RFC for our first musical performance.
 No pressure Tom, but Skewen is the birthplace of internationally successful singer Bonnie Tyler!
-Maybe we could also enjoy a local Male Voice Choir to accompany Tom!
+Maybe we will also enjoy a local Male Voice Choir to accompany Tom!

 Overnight in Cardiff in 4-star city center hotel – Dinner on own